Global Ecumenical Theological Institute

 GETI and GlobeTheoLib

-All registered student and faculty participants have access to a restricted site through which core materials, additional resources, working papers, key-note addresses and other relevant materials will be shared before, during and after the GETI Project.
-If you are one of the selected GETI participants click here to get to the restricted GETI workgroup.
+All registered student and faculty participants have access to a restricted workgroup space through which core materials and relevant information will be shared before, during and after the GETI Project.
+If you are one of the selected GETI participants, click here to get to the restricted GETI workgroup.